 State regulators have varying authority and comfort enforcing the FTC Safeguards Rule.
 While a state could identify failures in compliance as a control weakness in an exam, it is questionable whether a state could enforce compliance with the rule directly.
-By adopting the model law, state regulators are provided with enforcement authority and the ability to address specific needs, like data breach notifications.
+By adopting the model law, state regulators are provided with clear authority to examine and enforce.